Tightrope (film): Plot

 The killer taunts Block by sending a doll with a note, which directs him to another brothel.
-Once there, a dominatrix informs Block that an unknown man has hired her to be whipped by Block.
+Once there, a dominatrix informs Block that someone hired her to be whipped by Block.
 She is then supposed to send Block to a gay bar.
-At the bar, Block meets up with a man who has been hired by the killer to have sex with Block.
+At the bar, he meets up with a man who was hired by the killer to have sex with Block.
 Block instructs the man to pick up his pay as scheduled and follows him, hoping to catch the killer.
 However, Block is too late, and the man is killed.

-The killer kidnaps the second victim's co-worker, and he dumps her body in a public fountain.
+The killer kidnaps the second victim's co-worker, and dumps her body in the Piazza d'Italia.
 He drapes Block's abandoned necktie on a nearby statue.
-Block and Thibodeaux go out on a second date, escorting his children, while secretly observed by the killer disguised as a Mardi Gras participant.
-When they are in bed later, Block shies away from intimacy with Thibodeaux, and then has a nightmare that he attacks her in the guise of the killer.
+Block and Thibodeaux go out on a second date, escorting his children, while secretly observed by the killer.
+While later in bed, Block shies away from intimacy with Thibodeaux, and then has a nightmare that he attacks her in the guise of the killer.

-One of the victim's clothes has some cash in it, which the police trace to the payroll of a brewery.
+One of the victim's clothes has money in it, which the police trace to the payroll of the Dixie Brewery.
 The money has the same glass and barley residue on it that has been cropping up at all the crime scenes.
-When Block goes to the brewery to investigate, the killer watches him during his visit.
+While Block investigates in the brewery, the killer watches him.
 That night, the killer breaks into Block's home, killing the nanny and some of Block's pets, and handcuffing and gagging Amanda.
-Block is nearly strangled in a struggle after he arrives and is only saved when one of his surviving dogs repeatedly bites the killer.
+Block is nearly strangled in a struggle after arriving and is only saved when one of his dogs repeatedly bites the killer.
 Block fires two shots at the killer as he escapes.
-The killer is later seen watching from concealment as the police investigate the scene.
+The killer later watches from concealment as the police investigate the scene.